Kanikacoder13/Summer-Training-2026/Day-04.md

 # Day 04 - Summer Training Report

-# Python Functions, Scope and Data Structures
+# Python Data Structures

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML)
+**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python

 ---

 ## Objective

-The objective of today's session was to strengthen the understanding of Python functions by learning variable scope and recursion.
-The session also introduced Python's built-in data structures, which are widely used for organizing and managing data in AI & ML applications.
+The objective of today's session was to understand Python Data Structures and their role in organizing, storing, and processing data efficiently.
+The session focused on Lists, Tuples, Dictionaries, and Sets along with their practical applications in AI & Machine Learning.

 ---

 ## Topics Covered

-### 1. Variable Scope

-The session continued with advanced function concepts by introducing variable scope.
-The trainer explained the difference between **local** and **global** variables, variable accessibility within functions, and the use of the `global` keyword.

-### 2. Recursive Functions

-The concept of recursion was introduced, where a function calls itself until a terminating condition is met.
-Practical examples, including **Factorial** and **Fibonacci Series**, were used to demonstrate recursive programming.

-### 3. Introduction to Python Data Structures

-The trainer introduced Python's built-in data structures and explained their importance in storing, organizing, and processing data efficiently.
-The major data structures covered were:

-- Lists
-- Tuples
-- Dictionaries
-- Sets

-### 4. Lists

-Learned how to create and manipulate lists using indexing, slicing, updating elements, nested lists, list methods, and list comprehension.
-The trainer also discussed the role of lists in data preprocessing tasks.

-### 5. Tuples

-The session covered tuple creation, tuple packing and unpacking, accessing elements, and the immutable nature of tuples.

-### 6. Dictionaries

-Learned how to create dictionaries, access and update values, add new key-value pairs, use the `get()` method, and iterate through dictionary items.
-Practical examples demonstrated the use of dictionaries for structured data storage.

-### 7. Sets

-The trainer introduced sets and explained their use in storing unique elements.
-Set operations such as **Union**, **Intersection**, **Difference**, and **Symmetric Difference** were demonstrated through practical examples.
+### 1. Python Lists
+- Introduction to Lists and their characteristics.
+- Mutable nature of lists.
+- Memory representation and object references.
+- List indexing and slicing.
+- Common list methods:
+  - `append()`
+  - `extend()`
+  - `insert()`
+  - `remove()`
+  - `pop()`
+  - `sort()`
+  - `sorted()`
+- Iterating through lists.
+- Updating list elements.
+- Practical applications of lists in AI/ML datasets.

+### 2. Python Tuples
+- Introduction to Tuples.
+- Immutable nature of tuples.
+- Advantages of tuples.
+- Tuple packing and unpacking.
+- Wildcard unpacking using `*`.
+- Converting between tuples and lists.
+- Applications of tuples in AI/ML (image dimensions and dataset splits).

+### 3. Python Dictionaries
+- Introduction to key-value mapping.
+- Dictionary creation and modification.
+- Rules for dictionary keys.
+- Accessing values using keys.
+- Safe lookup using `get()`.
+- Dictionary methods:
+  - `keys()`
+  - `values()`
+  - `items()`
+- Updating and adding key-value pairs.
+- Iterating through dictionaries.
+- Applications in storing model configurations and evaluation metrics.

+### 4. Python Sets
+- Introduction to Sets.
+- Unique and unordered collections.
+- Removing duplicate values.
+- Membership testing.
+- Set operations:
+  - Union
+  - Intersection
+  - Difference
+  - Symmetric Difference
+- Applications in handling unique class labels and datasets.

+### 5. Data Structures in AI & ML
+- Using Lists for storing prediction values and training losses.
+- Using Tuples for dataset and image metadata.
+- Using Dictionaries for model configuration and vocabulary indexing.
+- Using Sets for class label management and duplicate removal.

 ---